sendgrid/docs/source/User_Guide/Settings/Sender_authentication/How_to_set_up_reverse_dns.md

 DNS stands for Domain Name System.
 This is a naming system for domains on the internet.
 When SendGrid refers to your DNS, we are talking about your domain name that you want to send emails from, or that you want to link images from.
 When we talk about your DNS provider, we are talking about the service that hosts your domain name.
 For example, GoDaddy, Rackspace, or Cloudflare.
 For more information about DNS, see our [DNS glossary page]({{root_url}}/Glossary/dns.html).

 {% anchor h3 %}
-A record
+A Record
 {% endanchor %}

-The A record (address record) links your dedicated IP address to your chosen domain.
+The A Record (address record) links your dedicated IP address to your chosen domain.
 It does this by mapping your domain to your IP address through records that you export from SendGrid and upload into your DNS host.

-If your domain+ subdomain is `marketing.example.com`, and your dedicated IP address is `101.10.10.101`, setting up the SendGrid A record links your domain with your dedicated IP address - so anything sent over your domain associates with your dedicated IP, and anything sent over your dedicated IP associates with your domain.
+If your domain+ subdomain is `marketing.example.com`, and your dedicated IP address is `101.10.10.101`, setting up the SendGrid A Record links your domain with your dedicated IP address - so anything sent over your domain associates with your dedicated IP, and anything sent over your dedicated IP associates with your domain.

 {% anchor h3 %}
 Subdomain